MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ### -Scope

-Specifies the scope at which to uninstall the package.
-The acceptable values for this parameter are:
+Specifies the scope for which to uninstall the package.
+The acceptable values for this parameter are as follows:

 - CurrentUser
 - AllUsers